Bookmark saved

 He closed the locket.
 Pressed it against his forehead.
 Metal warm against skin.
 Physical anchor.
 Proof.
 Truth.

 If the locket was real, maybe she was real.
 Maybe ALL of it was real.
 Maybe Thomas Crane was truth and Gray was lie.
-Maybe EMT memories were foundation and everything else was nightmare built on top.
+Maybe the EMT memories were foundation and everything else was nightmare built on top.

 Whatever came next—he had this.
 Had evidence.
 Had reality in his hand.